-We are accepting submissions for two different types of proposal:
+We are accepting submissions for different types of proposal:

-In recognition of the value that presenters and miniconf organisers bring to our conference, once a proposal is accepted, one presenter or organiser per proposal is entitled to:
+In recognition of the value that presenters and Miniconf organisers bring to our conference, each accepted proposal will be entitled to:

-If your proposal includes more than one presenter or organiser, these additional people will be entitled to:
+If your proposal includes more than one presenter or organiser, the additional people will be entitled to:

 As a volunteer-run non-profit conference, linux.conf.au does not pay speakers to present at the conference.